-The following guidelines apply when full-time, (non-faculty) employees resign or are dismissed from University employment.
+The purpose of this policy is to summarize the notice guidelines that apply when employees resign or are dismissed from University employment.

 Employees who voluntarily terminate their employment from the University are requested to give as much notice as possible to enable the University to begin the search for a replacement.
-A minimum notice of two weeks is requested for administrative/professional and clerical/secretarial/support employees.
+A minimum notice of two weeks is requested for administrative/professional and support employees.
 Academic deans are requested to give notice in advance of the semester in which the resignation will be effective.
-Notice of resignation should be provided in writing.
-Employees classified as officer or administrative/ professional are subject to the provisions of the University Executive Resolutions.
+Notice of resignation should be provided in writing to the immediate supervisor and copied to the Office of Human Resources.

 Individuals who leave the University voluntarily and in good standing are usually eligible for rehire.
-The Office of Human Resource Management will verify rehire status.
+The Office of Human Resources will verify rehire status.

 V. Related Information